Matrax/MakeLoader/README.md

 ## Available commands
 create -> Generate all the folders of your project and the makeloader.txt
 <br/>
-build -> Generate the makefile of your project using all the sources in the Sources folder.
+build -> Generate a makefile for your project using all the sources in the Sources folder and add the content of the makeloader.txt file in this new makefile.
 <br/>
-make -> Just call the make commands to compile your program.
+make -> Call the "make" program to compile your project.
 <br/>
 info -> Give informations about MakeLoader.